 |💰 Best budget hotel:||Nao Victoria Hostel|

-📌7 Best Areas to Stay in Cusco
+7 Best Areas to stay in Cusco for tourists are:

 The city’s historic center holds within it many of the most noticeable landmarks and neighborhoods.
 As the name suggests it is very much a historic sight and not a residential area.
 A tourist hotspot in every sense of the word.